UbiquityRobotics/learn/quick_start/no_robot.md

 * You can install the Ubiquity software image.
 The image may be [downloaded](https://downloads.ubiquityrobotics.com/) from the Ubiquity Robotics web site.
 Burn it to a mini SD card and boot it up on your Raspberry Pi.

-* You can install our virtual machine on your workstation,

-* The workstation too can be [downloaded](https://downloads.ubiquityrobotics.com/) from the Ubiquity Robotics site.
+* You can install our virtual machine on your workstation.
+It can be [downloaded](https://downloads.ubiquityrobotics.com/) from the Ubiquity Robotics site.
 It has ROS already installed.

 --or, if you have a machine running Ubuntu 16.04 --
 * You can set up ROS on your workstation.